OpenITI/bibliography/README.md

 #### .bib Files for primary sources

-each file may contain a singe or multiple records
+each file may contain either a singe or multiple records

 ```
 @mvbook{0748DhahabiTarikhIslamMacruf2003,